January 2, Reading 2 – Job 2:11-3:26

 “And they sat with him on the ground seven days and seven nights,”

-Whatever may come with these friends of Job they did care for him.
+Whatever may come later with these friends of Job they did care for him.

 We might have friends like this.

 They sat with Job for a whole week without speaking, seven days!
-That is a fair while, a shows a dedication to their friendship.
+That is a good long while, showing a dedication to their friendship.

 “Why did I not die at birth, come out from the womb and expire?”

-He has suffered the brutal loss of his children, complete business bankruptcy and physical ailments that cover his entire body (affecting no doubt his mental state as well).
+He has suffered the brutal loss of his children, along with complete business bankruptcy and physical breakdown (affecting his mental state without a doubt).

-Job sits in ashes and scratches himself with a broken piece of a pot.
+Job sits in ashes and scratches his sores with a broken piece of a pot.

-Job is miserable.
-He is heart-broken and he cries out to the Lord.
+Job is heart-broken and he cries out to the Lord.

-This first passage from Job is one of bleakness, questioning why he has lived all these years for such a time of sorrow.
+This first set of words from Job is full of bleakness, questioning why he has lived all these years for such a time of sorrow.

-His questions are valid, his thoughts are important – They show us a person wrestling with terrible experiences, and are a witness for us when we go through such and similar as he did.
+His questions are valid, his thoughts are important – They show us a person wrestling with terrible experiences.

 * Loving God,

-Your love is steadfast, Your faithfulness is without end.
+Your love is steadfast, Your faithfulness without end.

 Please remind us of what You have done for us.

-Please remind us of our need for Your salvation, that You gave at the cost of coming Yourself to pay the debt.
+Please remind us of our need for Your salvation, that You gave at the cost of coming here Yourself to pay our debt.

 Amen.